Area is clean, tidy and well kept.

 Power boards are used. (not double adapters).

-Members are inducted and trained in Chemical Handling and are following applicable SOPs (Safe Operating Procedures).
+Personnel in inspection area are inducted and trained in Chemical Handling and are following applicable SOPs (Safe Operating Procedures).

 There is an up to date easy to find and read list/register summary of all chemicals used.

 A risk assessment has been completed for all chemicals and harmful substances stored and used at the workplace.

 Actions have been take to control risks.
 For example , an investigation has been doe to find out whether an alternative safer chemical is available.

 Decanted containers are labeled with name, risk and safety instructions.

 Original containers have the manufacturer's label.

 Chemicals stored according to compatibility and bundled i.e. in flammable or corrosive cabinets.